Germany in the Junior Eurovision Song Contest: Debut

-On 2 August 2022, KiKA and NDR confirmed they would not be participating in the 2022 edition in Yerevan, Armenia, wanting to take a "creative break", and citing partial travel warnings for Armenia issued by the Federal Foreign Office.
-They also confirmed that KiKA would still be broadcasting the contest, and are set to return in 2023.
+On 2 August 2022, Kika and NDR confirmed they would not be participating in the 2022 edition in Yerevan, Armenia, wanting to take a "creative break", and citing partial travel warnings for Armenia issued by the Federal Foreign Office.
+They also confirmed that Kika would still be broadcasting the contest.
+The country returned to the contest in 2023.
+Their entrant for 2023, Fia, with song "Ohne Worte" was also selected through a national final.
+At the 2023 contest, held in Nice, Fia achieved the best result for Germany so far, finishing 9th with 107 points.